aeberdinelli/js-guidelines/README.md

-<small>Welcome to my set of a few good practice guidelines for JS.
-There are a few more on this repo for other kind of stacks, and I will soon create a set of rules for eslint to validate them.</small>
+<small>This is my set of a few good practice guidelines for JS/TS.
+In my experience, applying these rules will make the code a lot easier to maintain.</small>

 <details>
    <summary>